Enjoy the sites at Námaskarð and Krafla

 When To Visit

 No matter the season, Námaskarð is a stunning natural attraction.
-During winter, snowfall can create magical scenery, blending the steaming pools and colourful mud pools with a white blanket.
-One thing to note is that the roads might be more difficult to navigate with lying snow.
-In summer, the weather is perfect to explore the area with ease and snap some equally incredible photos.
+During winter, snowfall creates a magical scene, coating the steaming pools and colourful mud pools with a white blanket.
+One thing to note is that the roads might be more difficult to navigate when there’s snow.
+In summer, however, the weather is simply perfect so you can explore the area with ease and snap some equally incredible photos.

 What To See and Do

 While walking around the area might seem dull in theory, you’ll find the colours and steaming pools and springs in real life difficult to tear yourself away from.
-Rock formations litter the landscape, making for almost unbelievable spectacles as you wander the paths.
-If you’re after a whole day spent in the area, here are a few things of particular note to add to your itinerary.
+Rock formations litter the landscape, making for almost unbelievable spectacles as you wander through the paths.
+If you’re looking to spend your day here, here are a few things of particular note to add to your itinerary.

 Hverarönd